Cambuchi/blog-src/content/posts/my-first-post.md

 TocOpen: false
 hidemeta: false
 comments: false
-description: A how-to for building and hosting a free blog with a content management system (CMS) for easy content creation.
+description: How to build and host a free blog with a content management system (CMS) for content creation that doesn't require diving into code or managing markdown files.
 canonicalURL: https://canonical.url/to/page
 disableHLJS: false
 disableShare: false